cable8mm/xeed/README.md

 # Runs xeed:models before running xeed:relations.
 Add -f to force to generate
 ```

-The generated relations are named using laravels convetion.
+The generated relations are named using laravels convention.
 Some names may be duplicated

 ### Helpful commands